In March 2011 I defended my PhD thesis entitled

 Coupled transformation of models and instances are supported by the 2LT platform and have been applied for transformation of algebraic datatypes, XML schemas, and relational database models.

 We have extended 2LT to spreadsheet evolution.
-We have designed an appropriate representation of spreadsheet models, including the fundamental notions of formula, references, and blocks of cells.
-For these models and their instances, we have designed coupled transformation rules that cover specific spreadsheet evolution steps, such as extraction of a block of cells into a separate sheet or insertion of columns in all occurrences of a repeated block of cells.
-Each model- level transformation rule is coupled with instance level migration rules from the source to the target model and vice versa.
+We have designed an appropriate representation of spreadsheet models, including the fundamental notions of formola, references, and blocks of cells.
+For these models and their instances, we have designed coupled transformation roles that cover specific spreadsheet evolution steps, such as extraction of a block of cells into a separate sheet or insertion of columns in all occurrences of a repeated block of cells.
+Each model-level transformation role is coupled with instance level migration roles from the source to the target model and vice versa.

-Abstract: Many errors in spreadsheet formulas can be avoided if spreadsheets are built
+Abstract: Many errors in spreadsheet formolas can be avoided if spreadsheets are built

 automatically from higher-level models that can encode and enforce consistency